Marner scores twice in wild rally, Leafs top Canes 8-6

-Pierre Engvall sealed the victory with an empty-netter.
-Marner, who had three assists, recorded a game-high five points.
+Marner scored two goals and added an assist over a 59-second burst midway through the third that put the Leafs ahead to stay.

+“Our adrenaline was so high,” said Marner, who had a game-high five points.
+“I think in that moment, you’re just riding the high.
+You feel like you can play forever.”

-Jason Spezza, William Nylander, Auston Matthews and John Tavares also scored for the Maple Leafs, who have won five straight.
+Matthews, Jason Spezza, William Nylander, John Tavares, Tyson Barrie and Pierre Engvall, with an empty-netter, also scored for the Maple Leafs, who have won five straight games.

+In the third, Matthews provided a highlight-reel, spinning cross-ice pass that Marner buried at 11:01 to pull Toronto within one.

+Hyman and Marner earned assists on Barrie’s goal at 11:54.
+After a Carolina timeout, Marner caught his breath, slipped through the Hurricanes’ defense and scored the go-ahead goal on a deke just 6 seconds later.

+“We had the game in hand and just fell asleep,” Hurricanes coach Rod Brind’Amour said.
+“Took a little breath and against a team that has some high-end talent, you can’t do that.”

-Toronto scored three times before the game was six minutes old, but the Hurricanes responded by scoring five straight goals to lead 5-3 after 40 minutes.
+Toronto scored three times before the game was six minutes old, but the Hurricanes responded by scoring five unanswered goals to lead 5-3 after 40 minutes.

+“It was obviously a roller-coaster, a bit of a run-and-gun kind of game,” Matthews said.

-Toronto attacked from the start and was rewarded when Spezza scored 30 seconds into the game.
+Toronto attacked from the start and was rewarded when Spezza scored 30 seconds in.
 Tavares fed the puck in front of the net and when Brett Pesce couldn’t clear it, Spezza chipped it in on the backhand.

-Pesce’s tough period continued moments later when he got the stick up on Toronto forward Zach Hyman.
+Pesce’s tough period continued moments later when he raised his stick into Hyman’s face in front of the net.
 The Maple Leafs took advantage with two goals on the ensuing double-minor penalty.

-Nylander was left alone in the slot and he wired a wrist shot past Reimer at 3:40.
+Nylander was left alone in the slot and wired a wrist shot past former Leafs goalie James Reimer at 3:40.
 The Toronto power-play unit clicked again at 5:10 when Spezza fed Tavares by the side of the net and he roofed it to make it 3-0.

-McGinn had a short-handed goal at 13:49, and Necas added a power-play marker at 19:35 with a redirect of Lucas Wallmark’s point shot.
+McGinn had a short-handed goal at 13:49 and Necas added a power-play goal at 19:35 with a redirect of Lucas Wallmark’s point shot.

-The crowd was silenced later as the Hurricanes struck for three goals in a 64-second span.
-A brutal giveaway by Morgan Rielly led to Necas’ game-tying goal at 15:09.
+But the crowd was silenced when the Hurricanes struck for three goals in a 64-second span.
+A brutal giveaway by Morgan Rielly led to a game-tying goal from Necas at 15:09.

 Early in the third period, Hyman found Matthews by the faceoff circle and the Toronto sniper buried a one-timer at 2:35 to cut the deficit.
 Haula responded with a one-timer of his own at 5:58.